MicrosoftDocs/security/security-docs/zero-trust/azure-networking-visibility.md

 ## Step 3: Implement north-south traffic inspection

-North-south traffic typically includes traffic between private networks and the internet.
+North-south traffic typically includes traffic between private networks and the Internet.
 To inspect north-south traffic in a hub and spoke topology, you can utilize UDRs to direct the traffic to an Azure Firewall instance or an NVA.
-For dynamic advertisement, you can use an [Azure Route Server](/azure/route-server/overview) with an NVA that supports BGP to direct all internet-bound traffic from VNets to the NVA.
+For dynamic advertisement, you can use an [Azure Route Server](/azure/route-server/overview) with an NVA that supports BGP to direct all Internet-bound traffic from VNets to the NVA.

 In Azure Virtual WAN, to direct north-south traffic from the VNets to the Azure Firewall or NVA supported in virtual hub, you can use these common scenarios:

 - Use an NVA or Azure Firewall in the [virtual hub that is controlled with Routing-Intent](/azure/virtual-wan/how-to-routing-policies) or with Azure Firewall Manager to direct north-south traffic.
 - If your NVA isn’t supported inside the virtual hub, you can deploy it in a spoke VNet and direct the traffic with UDRs for inspection.
 The same applies to Azure Firewall.
 Alternatively, you can also BGP peer an NVA in a spoke with the virtual hub to advertise a default route (0.0.0.0/0).

-The following diagram shows north-south traffic between the Azure environment and the Internet.
+The following diagram shows north-south traffic between an Azure environment and the Internet.

 :::image type="content" source="media/azure-networking/azure-networking-visibility-north-south.svg" alt-text="Diagram showing the reference architecture and north-south traffic between the Azure environment and the Internet." lightbox="media/azure-networking/azure-networking-visibility-north-south.svg":::